Request Information

 Prerequisites

-All Marketing doctoral students must satisfy the following prerequisites, either through completion of a master’s program or during their first year in the doctoral program:
+All Marketing doctoral students are recommended to satisfy the following prerequisites, through completion of a master’s program prior to their first year in the doctoral program:

 Major Requirements

-All Marketing doctoral students must complete courses in three areas: Methodology (known as Tools for Analytical Research or TAR), Marketing Theory and Professional Development.
+All Marketing doctoral students must complete courses in three areas: Methodology (known as Tools and Analytical Research or TAR), Marketing Theory and Professional Development.

 I. Methodology (TAR) coursework